Academics & Curriculum

 SKD’s Learning Center:

-Beginning in September, 2020, Saint Katharine Drexel Catholic will fund its own Special Education Classroom which will be known as our Learning Center.
+Coming Soon, Saint Katharine Drexel Catholic will fund its own Special Education Classroom which will be known as our Learning Center.
 The Learning Center will service students in grades K-8 with specific learning disabilities and diagnosis in the areas of English Language Arts and Mathematics.
 This room will include a full-time Learning Specialist who will serve as the special education leader of our school.
 Through the use of data informed processes to facilitate achievement in specific academic areas, this teacher will provide direct instruction to students by using specific intervention techniques.

 Fine Arts Music Lab :